-Growing Runner Beans in any size garden may be easier than you think.
-They establish themselves quickly, produce a plentiful supply of greens and also add nitrogen to the surrounding soil.
+Growing runner beans in any size garden may be easier than you think.
+They establish themselves quickly, produce a plentiful supply of greens, and also add nitrogen to the surrounding soil.
 Some varieties also introduce a splash of colour to any veg patch or flower border.
-Here is a guide to get the most out of your runner beans plants this summer.
+Here is a guide to getting the most out of your runner bean plants this summer.

 Growing runner beans from seed – which way up?

 You can avoid germination issues by ‘chitting’ your beans.
 Evenly space each bean on a damp cloth or paper.
-Seal them in an air-tight container and place in a warm, dry and dark spot.
+Seal them in an airtight container and place them in a warm, dry, and dark spot.
 An airing cupboard is a perfect place to germinate your beans.
 They will need checking daily!
 As soon as they start to germinate, place each bean individually into pots of good potting compost.
 This can also be done when the roots are about 1 inch long.
 Place them in a warm, sunny position to grow on.
 Sprouting runner beans will find their own way up.
-If you are planting directly into the ground or you are growing runner beans in pots, then plant each bean into a 2 inch deep hole and cover with compost/soil.
+If you are planting directly into the ground or you are growing runner beans in pots, then plant each bean into a 2-inch deep hole and cover with compost or soil.